levskaya/eschersketch/src/components/help.md

 <span style="color:#f00"><b>Experimental / Unstable</b></span>

 * __SAVE JSON__ This exports eschersketch's raw scene description to a JSON file.

 * __LOAD JSON__ This loads a file saved by the above and reconstructs the exact image produced previously.

-Because these serialize straight from Eschersketch's internal representation, these formats are __not__ stable, and could change dramatically while as Eschersketch is developed in the online version.
-Save in SVG for a more durable format, unless you want to download and run the Eschersketch codebase itself.
+Because these serialize straight from Eschersketch's internal representation, these formats are __not__ stable, and could change dramatically as Eschersketch is developed in the online version.
+Save in SVG for a more durable format, unless you want to download and run the Eschersketch codebase itself - in that case each save file contains the git short-ref of the codebase for those wishing to run eschersketch locally.

 <slot name="footer"></slot>